 If your Windows is activated, everything is well and working.
 However, you may also want to know your product key to write it down somewhere and reuse it in case you need it in the future.
 For this task, you can use a free third-party app like the ones recommended in this article: Find your Windows product key.
 8 apps that help you recover it.

 Is your copy of Windows activated?
 Is it genuine?

-Now that you have read our guide, let us know what you’ve learned: is your Windows activated?
+Now that you have read this guide, let us know what you’ve found: is your Windows installation activated?
 Is it genuine?
-Use the comments form below to share your experience.
+Did you buy it from a trusted store?
+Use the comments section below to share your experience.